Eightfold way (physics): Organization

-Group representation theory is the mathematical underpinning behind the eightfold way but this rather technical mathematics is not needed to understand how it helps organize particles.
+Group representation theory is the mathematical underpinning of the eightfold way, but technical mathematics is not needed to understand how it helps organize particles.
 Particles are sorted into groups as mesons or baryons.
 Within each group, they are further separated by their spin angular momentum.
 Symmetrical patterns appear when these groups of particles have their strangeness plotted against their electric charge.
-(This is the most common way to make these plots today but originally physicists used an equivalent pair of properties called hypercharge and isotopic spin, the latter of which is now known as isospin.)
+(This is the most common way to make these plots today, but originally physicists used an equivalent pair of properties called hypercharge and isotopic spin, the latter of which is now known as isospin.)
 The symmetry in these patterns is a hint of the underlying symmetry of the strong interaction between the particles themselves.
 In the plots below, points representing particles that lie along the same horizontal line share the same strangeness, s, while those on the same left-leaning diagonals share the same electric charge, q (given as multiples of the elementary charge).